thanhtungvudata/thanhtungvudata.github.io/_posts/2025-02-16-premium-prediction.md

 <img src="/assets/images/premium_prediction_distribution_log_transformed.png" alt="distribution log transformed" width="600">

-After the log transformation, the data is closer to a normal (Gaussian-like) distribution.
+After the log transformation, the data is now closer to a normal (Gaussian-like) distribution.

 ### 5. Model Selection and Training
 From the insights from the EDA step, we will use XGBoost for the predictive model.